mezhanglei/react-easy-formrender/README.md

 High degree of freedom and Lightweight dynamic form Engine, high-end solutions often require only simple design(which is done based on [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore) development).

-- Component structure: default export component = combination of `Form` component and `RenderFormChildren` (`Form` component is responsible for the form values, `RenderFormChildren` component is responsible for the rendering of the form)
+- Component structure: `Form` component and `RenderFormChildren` (`Form` component is responsible for the value of the form, `RenderFormChildren` component is responsible for the rendering of the form)
-- Component description: `properties` as properties for rendering forms, support for arrays, objects, nesting
+- Component description: `properties` as properties for rendering forms, supporting arrays, objects and nesting, each node in `properties` contains the configuration of the form field properties and the configuration of the form controls (`type`, `props` and `typeRender`)
-- Component rendering: a `Form` component can wrap multiple `RenderFormChildren` components
+- Component rendering: a `Form` component can support multiple `RenderFormChildren` components rendering internally

 # version log
 - v6.x